brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 This paper attempts to provide a solution to these problems, building on the work of prior paper authors.
-The goal of this paper is to provide a better implementations for a library `tuple` and `variant`, ones that ends up being much easier to implement, more compiler friendly, and more ergonomic.
+The goal of this paper is to provide better implementations for a library `tuple` and `variant`, ones that ends up being much easier to implement, more compiler friendly, and more ergonomic.
 The paper will piecewise